 Secretary and Receptionist

-If you re interested in being a secretary or receptionist, you ll probably find that you need a typing speed between 55 and 80 words per minute (wpm).
-On average, you ll need to type about 65wpm.
-Employers are looking for people who can type quickly so they can take dictation and quickly input information into the computer.
+If you're interested in being a secretary or receptionist, these positions usually require an average type speed of around 65 words per minute (wpm).
+Such employers are looking for people who can type quickly so they can take dictation and quickly input information when required.

 Legal and Administrative Assistant

-While it s important for medical transcriptionists to type quickly typically around 70wpm it s equally important for them to type accurately.
-The medical transcripts you ll be typing need to be flawless.
-Errors on patients medical records could cause serious problems for patients.
+While it's important for medical transcriptionists to type quickly - typically around 70 wpm - it's equally important for them to type accurately.
+Medical transcripts need to be flawless, as errors on patients' medical records could have serious repercussions.

-Employers that hire people for data-entry positions usually look for applicants who can type between 60 and 80wpm.
+Employers who hire people for data-entry positions usually look for applicants who can type between 60 and 80 wpm.
 They want people who can enter data quickly so that they can input more information in a shorter amount of time.
-Along with speed, you ll need to be accurate as you enter information into the computer system.
+However, along with speed, you'll need to be accurate, otherwise the information you enter will be compromised.

 A court reporter needs to catch every word that is said during a court proceeding.
-This means that he or she needs to be able to type incredibly fast, around 225wpm.
+This means that he or she needs to be able to type incredibly fast, around 225 wpm.
 To achieve this, court reporters use special typing machines called stenotype machines.
-The keys on these machines are laid out differently than they are on a QWERTY keyboard, which is the standard computer keyboard layout.
-Court reporters go through special training to learn how to achieve such fast typing speeds.
+The keys on these machines are laid out differently than they are on a QWERTY keyboard - the standard home computer (opens in new tab) keyboard layout.
+Court reporters undertake special training to learn how to achieve such fast typing speeds.

 Not all positions require you to type at lightning-fast speeds.
-Registrars need only type around 40wpm, and CNAs and phlebotomists need only be able to type around 25wpm.
+Registrars need only type around 40 wpm, and CNAs and phlebotomists need only be able to type around 25 wpm.
 Sales people may only spend a small portion of their day using a computer, and they may not need to type at a specific speed to perform their job well.
-Other professions don t require typing skills at all.
-Some of these include chefs, cosmetologists, welders and security officers.